The story you are about to read is in my opinion the single most important puzzle piece of recent Panerai history.

 “A ship full of ….. is arrived !!!”

-Dirk Grandry, a Paneristi from the very beginning, thought he had recognized some of the watches and attributed this collection partly to Francesco Ferretti.
+Dirk Grandry, a Paneristi of the first hour, thought he had recognized some of the watches and attributed this collection partly to Francesco Ferretti.
 Soon after, Yves Odier, a French Panerai collector, chimed in and clarified that all watches belonged to Luciano Rinaldi and son.

 Bernardo Beltran, a Spanish Panerai collector, added he would NOT buy anything from that ship since, according to Mario Paci, most watches from this collection were counterfeits.